Last Updated: Jan 14, 2021

 Special Offers / Coupons

 Usenet.net tests well for speed.
 If your speed isn’t what it should be, try increasing or reducing the number of connections to the server.
+Please note that the speed of your Usenet activity also relies on how fast your Internet connection is.

 Fifteen connections are provided on the lower-priced plan; thirty are provided on the highest-priced plan.
 Most users should be able to get by with fifteen connections and, in fact, it’s not uncommon for users to max out their speed before they hit that number.